yuechenbam/Ontopanel-frontend/README.md

 npm run build
 ```

+### Set up the server

+The drawio folder in the project is simply an old clone of [diagrams.net](https://github.com/jgraph/drawio), for development purpose.
+To set up the server:

+1. Update the drawio folder to its latest version.
+2. Bundle the ontopanel files into one.
+3. Put it under drawio-plugin folder: \drawio\src\main\webapp\plugins.
+4. Host drawio folder on GithubPage.

 ## Related repositories and links

 [Ontopanel GithubPage repository with tutorials](https://github.com/yuechenbam/yuechenbam.github.io) - repository of Ontopanel online demo.